ReneTC/laser_video/README.md

-# The physics of a laser
+# The surprisingly simple physics of a laser
 The laser is one of the most important tools for ~~advances in science~~  teasing cats.

 <img src="https://media1.tenor.com/images/2f0877e3615e63d0bf78a00cdf8d2273/tenor.gif?itemid=3454835"/>